terroo/wallset/README.md

     -d,--display          Opens the last image added
     -c,--count            Informs how many images there are -s,--show             Shows the current image
-    -V,--video [video]    Adds a video as Wallpaper -L,--list-videos      Lists the videos that have already been used -I,--set-video [N]    Use the video by the number listed in --list-videos -r,--remove           Remove the last image added
+    -V,--video [video]    Add a video as Wallpaper -L,--list-videos      Lists the videos that have already been used -I,--set-video [N]    Use the video by the number listed in --list-videos -r,--remove           Remove the last image added